 HOME Artist Film is a unique project for the production, distribution, exhibition, training and development of artist film.

-- Andrew Kötting’s new film Edith Walks will be released on Fri 23 June nationwide with a special event at ICA, London, and a regional premiere on Wed 21 June at HOME, Manchester
+- Andrew Kötting’s new film Edith Walks will be released on Fri 23 June nationwide with a special event at ICA, London, and a regional premiere on Wed 21 June at HOME, Manchester.
+For bookings and enquiries, please contact the HOME Artist Film team at email@example.com

-- Call for participants OPEN NOW!
+HOME Artist Film saw a 12% increase in applications for Feature Expanded, we will announce this years 12 participants next month.
 In 2015, HOME Artist Film, in partnership with Lo schermo dell’arte Film Festival, launched the groundbreaking project Feature Expanded, Europe’s first training programme for visual artists making their first feature.
-Feature Expanded applications for 2017 are now open for visual artists wanting to develop their first feature film.
-The deadline for all applications is 5pm on Fri 3 March, please find more details on how to apply here – http://www.featureexpanded.com/apply/

 - One of last year’s award winners of Feature Expanded – Stefanos Tsivopoulous’s film Kindness – was selected for Cinemart 2017 as part of IFFR.